Huskies’ efforts to recruit Levi Onwuzurike out of Texas are starting to pay off

-A star at powerhouse Allen High School outside Dallas, Levi Onwuzurike is starting to realize some of his potential at UW too.
+A star at powerhouse Allen High School outside Dallas, Levi Onwuzurike is starting to realize some of his potential at UW, too.

-They like to say that everything is bigger in Texas.
+They like to say everything is bigger in Texas.

-And, if that’s true, then everything is biggest in Allen, Texas, a Dallas suburb that’s home to one of the Huskies’ most touted defensive-line recruits in recent years.
+And, if that’s true, then everything is biggest in Allen, Texas, a Dallas suburb that is home to one of the Washington Huskies’ most touted defensive-line recruits in recent years.

-Allen High School in 2017 had the largest enrollment of any Texas high school, with some 6,600 students.
+Allen High School in 2017 had the largest enrollment of any Texas high school, with 6,600 students.
 Its football stadium, built at a cost of $60 million in 2012, seats 18,000.
-Its marching band, with some 800 members, is three times larger than the University of Washington marching band.
+Its marching band, with about 800 members, is three times larger than the UW band.

-Levi Onwuzurike was one of Allen High’s best players at a program that won 57 consecutive games and three state titles from 2012 to 2015.
+Levi Onwuzurike was one of Allen High’s best players, at a program that won 57 consecutive games and three state titles from 2012 to 2015.
 As a junior in 2014, Onwuzurike (pronounced own-zur-EE-kay) helped Allen to a 16-0 record and a Class 6A championship.
-As a senior in 2015, he was named the Dallas-area’s defensive player of the year by The Dallas Morning News.
+As a senior, he was named the Dallas-area’s defensive player of the year by The Dallas Morning News.

 Most Read Sports Stories